SexChrLab/PlacentaSexDiff/README.md

   python compute_bias_directionality.py OBG0044_placenta_1_2_hets.csv OBG0044_placenta_1_2_hets_directionality.csv
   ```
 5. Plot scatter plot of Alteranate allele count / Total count ratio for 2 locations.

+##### Per gene
+* Steps:
+1. Use VEP to annotate the gene for each variant (need to set this up on the cluster).
+2. Use `find_num_snps_per_gene.py` to obtain the alternate allele count and total allele count for each gene on the autosomes and chrX.
+Right now, it's summing up the alternate allele count and total count from all of the variants for that gene.
+3. Use the Rscript `analyze_ase.R` to merge placenta 1 and placenta 2.
+4. Use the script `comppute_bias_directionality_gene.py` to find the direction in bias.
+5. Plot using the Rscript `analyze_ase.R`